treeverse/lakeFS/docs/reference/cli.md

 ```
   -h, --help        help for ls
-      --recursive   list all objects under the specified prefix
+  -r, --recursive   list all objects under the specified path
 ```